 Presidio Park or Old Town San Diego State Historic Park

 Pair an outing to Old Town San Diego with a picnic at one (or both) of two nearby spots.
-Old Town San Diego State Historic Park is in the heart of Old Town and where visitors can learn about Mexican and early American periods of 1821 to 1872.
-It includes the enormous grassy area surrounded by historic buildings and restaurants.
+Old Town San Diego State Historic Park is in the heart of Old Town and where visitors can learn about the Mexican and early American periods of 1821 to 1872.
+It includes an enormous grassy area surrounded by historic buildings and restaurants.

 Presidio Park encompasses 40 acres of green space perched on a hillside above Old Town San Diego.
-There’s no shortage of picnic blanket space available but go early to claim one of the picnic tables (the Arbor is a great spot).
+There’s no shortage of picnic blanket space available, but go early to claim one of the picnic tables (the Arbor is a great spot).
 The views are spectacular.
-Not-to-be-missed are the hiking trails and Padre Cross which was erected by the Order of Panama in 1913.
+Not to be missed are the hiking trails and Padre Cross, which was erected by the Order of Panama in 1913.

 Mission Bay